Scholarship application guide

 - Previous Academic Performance

-Academic merit as an indicator of capacity makes up around 70% of the assessment.
-This assessment considers the nature and level of the applicant's highest, relevant qualification as well as the grade point average (GPA) achieved in that program.
+Academic merit as an indicator of capacity makes up around 40% of the assessment.
+This assessment considers the nature and level of the applicant's highest, relevant qualification.

 - Research and/or Professional Experience

-Evidence of an applicant's research achievements and relevant professional experience contributes up to around 15% of the assessment.
-This includes such aspects as peer-reviewed research outputs, high esteem academic awards and prizes, relevant research or professional experience.
+Evidence of an applicant's research achievements and relevant professional experience contributes up to around 25% of the assessment.

-Alignment with strategic research priorities and strengths contributes up to around 15% of the assessment.
-This includes the strength of alignment with the CSU Research Narrative; the supervisory capacity and the strength of the research environment within the field of research; and the expected impact and end user engagement of the proposed research.
+Alignment with strategic research priorities and strengths contributes up to around 25% of the assessment.
+This includes the strength of alignment with the Charles Sturt Research Narrative; the supervisory capacity and the strength of the research environment within the field of research.